Jun0908/tokimekiChronicle/frontend/README.md

 License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the license terms.

-Contact
-For any inquiries or support, please contact [Your Name] at [your.email@example.com].